jonnyjackson26/jonny-jackson/content/archives.md

 ---
 title: "Archive"
-description: "Archive of blog posts."
+description: "All of my projects."
 layout: "archives"
 ---